 Study resources here in Study Elements do just that, they will guide you to manipulate and apply the subject concepts through your world knowledge, materials you’ve read/studied or your life experiences.
 The purpose is to help you build a deeper level of critical knowledge of the content.

 Set up/join your account on http://www.Studyelements.com — it’s free.

 You need to follow a textbook, like college courses, most require a textbook and professors do use textbooks for their courses.
 You can always go to http://www.openstax.org to find free textbooks on many college content courses.
-You can compare it to other syllabuses online to verify if the text and the course use the same subjects.
+Compare it to your course syllabus to verify if the text and the course use the same subjects.
 The content maybe on different chapters, but the information is the same.

 Manipulation of information from the textbook can be in the following ways: compare and contrast, describe and give examples of, draw and label, define, explain follow the directions and organize the text information as presented in the study guide to support you through the learning process.